 License or Certificate: Possession of a valid Class C California Driver’s License is a condition of initial and continued employment in this classification.

-• Office procedures, methods, and equipment including computers and software applications such as Microsoft Word, Excel, and Access.
+• office procedures, methods, and equipment including computers and applicable software applications such as word processing, spreadsheets, and databases.

 CONDITIONS OF EMPLOYMENT: